Updated on 18th September 2025 | 3:21 PM | #XATSyllabus2026

 Given the extensive nature of the XAT Exam Syllabus in the Quantitative section, it is important to start the preparation as soon as possible.
 The level of difficulty of the XAT questions is tougher than that of the CAT questions, which is why knowing the basics is not enough.

 The Data Interpretation section of the XAT syllabus is an essential part of the exam.
-This assesses the candidate's ability to understand, analyze, and interpret data presented in various forms.
+This assesses the candidate's ability to understand, analyse, and interpret data presented in various forms.
 Below mentioned is the XAT Syllabus for the Data Interpretation section, which generally consists of the following:

 XAT Data Interpretation Syllabus |